NeatsTopFoo/Cirno_TV-And-Friends/README.md

 **Cirno_TV & Friends** currently:
 - Retextures:
-  - 142 Jokers (Some get filtered/altered by the Mature Reference setting depending on what it is set to.)
+  - 148 Jokers (Some get filtered/altered by the Mature Reference setting depending on what it is set to.)
   - All Blind Chips
   - All Seals
   - All Planet Cards
+  - 21 Vouchers
+  - 19 Tags
-  - 17 Booster Packs
+  - 18 Booster Packs
+  - 19 Tarot Cards
   - 15 Decks
-  - 14 Tags
-  - 14 Tarot Cards
-  - 9 Spectral Cards
+  - 10 Spectral Cards
   - 5 Enhancements
-  - 5 Vouchers
   - The title screen

 - Renames/Alters Descriptions Of: